analogdevicesinc/ai8x-training/README.md

 Nirvana Distiller is package for neural network compression and quantization.
 Network compression can reduce the memory footprint of a neural network, increase its inference speed and save energy.
 Distiller is automatically installed with the other packages.

-On macOS, add the following to `~/.matplotlib/matplotrc`:

-    backend: TkAgg

 #### Uber Manifold

 Manifold is a model-agnostic visual debugging tool for machine learning.
 Manifold can compare models, detects which subset of data a model is inaccurately predicting, and explains the potential cause of poor model performance by surfacing the feature distribution difference between better and worse-performing subsets of data.